AckerlyXu/heima/articles/app-service-mobile/app-service-mobile-migrating-from-mobile-services.md

   2. Select **Browse**>, then select **Notification Hubs**
   3. Click the Notification Hub name associated with the mobile service.

+> [!NOTE]
-> [AZURE.NOTE] If your Notification HUb is a "Mixed" type, it is not visible.
+> If your Notification HUb is a "Mixed" type, it is not visible.
 "Mixed" type notification hubs utilize both Notification Hubs and
 > legacy Service Bus features.
 [Convert your Mixed namespaces] before continuing.
 Once the conversion is complete, your notification hub
 > appears in the [Azure portal].

 For more information, review the [Notification Hubs] documentation.

+> [!TIP]
-> [AZURE.TIP] Notification Hubs management features in the [Azure portal] are still in preview.
+> Notification Hubs management features in the [Azure portal] are still in preview.
 The [Azure Classic Portal] remains available for
 > managing all your Notification Hubs.

 ### <a name="legacy-push"></a>Legacy Push Settings